yslys/CS839-Notes/CS839_2_paper_notes.md

 	+ Bad block management
 		+ Bad block management software, block replacement software, and the error correction code (ECC) software are necessary to manage the error bits in NAND Flash devices.

++ on-DIMM controller (XPController)
+	+ Memory accesss to the NVDIMM arrive first at the on-DIMM controller.
+	+ It coordinates access to the Optane media.
+	+ It performs an internal address translation for wear-leveling and bad-block management.
+	+ It maintains an **address indirection table (AIT)** for the translation.
+	+ It has a small **write-combining buffer (XPBuffer)** to merge adjacent writes.

++ write-combining buffer (XPBuffer)
+	+ All updates that reach the XPBuffer are already persistent because XPBuffer resides within the ADR (Asynchrnous DRAM refresh domain).

 + XPLine
 	+ 3D-XPoint physical media access granularity is 256 bytes.
+	+ XPController translates smaller requests into larger 256-byte accesses.
+	+ The above translation will cause "write amplification" because small stores become read-modify-write operations.

 + Write amplification
 	+ An undesirable phenomenon associated with flash memory and solid-state drives (SSDs) where the actual amount of information physically written to the storage media is a multiple of the logical amount intended to be written.